andrewoma/dexx/README.md

 * The tests are written in Kotlin, but again this is not a runtime dependency

 #### Roadmap
+* Publishing of 0.1 to Maven Central is in progress
 * Complete basic benchmarks for existing implementations (HashSet and TreeSet are done).
-* Publish 0.1 to Maven Central via Sonatype
 * Port Scala's ArrayList as an alternative IndexedList implementation
 * Port Scala's List/ListBuffer as a LinkedList/Builder implementation